ranieth/ball.game/README.md

 #### Control words to console version:

-*up - the ball goes up
+* up - the ball goes up
-*down - the ball goes down
+* down - the ball goes down
-*right - the ball goes right
+* right - the ball goes right
-*left - the ball goes left
+* left - the ball goes left

 Created by:
-> ranieth
 > Tamás Csopa